rizinorg/book/src/crackmes/hackthebox/find-the-easy-pass/find-the-validation-routine.md

 ![find-the-validation-routine-wrong-password-graph-view-not-work](./img/find-the-validation_routine-04.png)

-For the graph view to work here, rizin needs a function to be analyzed, we will help him by creating it from the beginning of the function where the string "Wrong Password!".
+For the graph view to work here, Rizin needs the function to be analyzed.
+We will help by creating it from the beginning of the function where the string "Wrong Password!" is located.

 Scroll up to the address `0x00454078`.